FAIL-PROOF PRINCIPLES FOR ADDICTION RECOVERY

 The principle of Acceptance means that you have admitted defeat, you have agreed to be true to yourself and admitted that you are powerless over your addictions.
 By doing so, we consciously relinquish the control over to a spiritual higher power that we believe will lead us down a safe path.

 We are all expected to have knowledge of our spiritual principle and be aware of the role and mental wellness it brings to our lives.
 You can’t expect what you do not acknowledge to work for you.
 Learn your spiritual principles today and kick start your journey to recovery.

-Service is the spiritual principle of recovery that many people in recovery cite as the principle that keeps them sober.
-It is practiced by talking and sharing your experience with someone.
-It is practiced mostly in recovery groups.
+The principle of Gratitude is the spiritual principle of recovery that many people cite as the main principle that keeps them sober.
 Every day is a gift; every breath is a gift; every hour is a gift.
 Be grateful for what you have, what you receive, and how far you’ve gone.
-There’s something very uplifting that comes with practicing the principle of service and gratitude.
+Maintaining an attitude of Gratitude is often practiced by providing acts of service; talking and sharing your experiences with someone.
+Often times, you will find this mostly in recovery groups.
+There’s something very uplifting that comes with practicing the principle of Gratitude and performing acts of service.

 Free Yourself From Yourself (FYFY) is a book and program about learning how to live a life free from active addiction.
 FYFY is not about a specific type of addiction as they all have the same foundation, our thinking, which must be our primary focus for recovery.